wp-plugins/pinterest-pin-it-button/readme.txt

 Here are some things to try.
 After each one re-test a couple pages on your site to see if that fixed it.

 * Clear your browser cache.
+* Log out of your WordPress admin and refresh the page with the button(s).
 * Test in a different browser.
 * If using any WordPress caching plugin, please empty/clear it (examples: W3 Total Cache, WP-Cache and WP SuperCache).
 * If using W3 Total Cache, make sure Minify mode is set to Manual, not Auto.